Yusarina/Rinas-ChilourVR-Prop-Pen/README.md

 Issues?

-If there is any issues please report them on my discord server: https://discord.gg/dR6ekufKSM
+If there is any issues please report them on cia the issues tab.

 License: